 Important Information about Depressurization Events from Gem State Water

-A portion of our water system experienced depressurization today due to some updates being done on the system.
-All service has been restored.
+The power supply being shut down for this upgrade will cause a depressurization on this system.
 We would like you to know that Gem State will be thoroughly flushing the lines, and coliform bacteria tests will be collected from the water system with in 24hrs.

 Because your health is important to us, we want to explain in greater detail the steps we have and will continue to take to protect our water supply during a depressurization event.
 We would also like to inform you of the measures you may choose to take to protect your health should another pressure loss event occur.

 Even well designed and operated water systems such as ours may experience pressure loss (depressurization events) from time to time.
 When a significant pressure loss occurs, there is a potential for back flow or cross connection contamination to occur in the water system’s distribution system, thus initiating an opportunity for contaminants to be drawn into the drinking water supply.
 We have done our best to limit this potential through the implementation of our cross-connection control program.